gauge-sh/tach/docs/usage/caching.md

----
-title: Caching
+# Caching
----

-Tach makes use of a 'computation cache' to speed up certain tasks, such as [testing](commands#tach-test).
+Tach makes use of a 'computation cache' to speed up certain tasks, such as [testing](commands.md#tach-test).

 When Tach finds cached results for a given task, the terminal output is enclosed in: